Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/09-TabBarController/README.md

 - New Box Controller - Where the user selects their preferences (what they would like to get in the next box)
 - History Controller - A log of boxes they have received

 You can see how it should look like in [the online design](https://zpl.io/bejlAMq).
-It's the "NewHome" screen.

 <!-- > -->